"We must teach our soccer players the techniques of how to run,

 numbers of drills and exercises."

-Swanson McArthur Physical Therapy (SMPT) has been providing pre-season and in-season soccer conditioning programs to athletes from Roseville Youth Soccer Club (RYSC), San Juan Soccer Club, Cal Rush, and Placer United Soccer Club since 2006.
+Swanson McArthur Physical Therapy (SMPT) has been providing pre-season and in-season soccer conditioning programs to athletes from Roseville Youth Soccer Club (RYSC), San Juan Soccer Club, Cal Blues, Placer United Soccer Club, and Woodcreek HS since 2006.
 The program focuses on cardiovascular conditioning, flexibility, and strengthening...all in a soccer-specific environment.

 2008 marked the start of the SMPT ACL Injury Prevention Program.
 Developed and directed by Quinn A. McArthur, PT, OCS, the program focuses on Select and Competitive female soccer players and includes educational seminars for coaches, parents, and athletes as well as on-field training.
 This soccer-specific program is designed to reduce the risks of ACL injuries utilizing education, exercises, and techniques to improve flexibility, strength, endurance, agility, power, and neuromuscular control.

 Coordinator, and Woodcreek High School's Soccer Program as